SBB Re 4/4 I: Commissioning

+^{*}The pre-1965 numbers were anomalous.
+At this time it was customary to use three-digit numbers for railcars and express train steam locomotives.
+Four-digit numbers were provided for steam locomotives and diesel locomotives, and five-digit numbers for electric locomotives.
+Nevertheless, the locomotives received three-digit numbers.

 On delivery, the SBB was not happy that the locomotive was 1 ton heavier than the contract specified.
 The excess weight did not impair its performance, however, and the unit was immediately drafted into scheduled service.
 The multiple-control features were tested and proved to be reliable after delivery of the remaining prototype units.
-Weight reduction was probably among the reasons for the lack of multiple-control on further units in the 1^{st} series, as well as being expensive by the SBB's reckoning.
+Weight reduction was probably among the reasons for the lack of multiple-control on further units in the 1st series, as well as being expensive by the SBB's reckoning.

 Technology

 Chassis, motors, equipment

 The arrangement of the machinery and electrical equipment is almost the same for both series.
 However, there were differences in body layout.
 A high-gloss forest green body color matched the color of the light steel passenger wagons the locomotive was built to carry.

-1^{st} series (401–426)
+1st series (401–426)

 The right side corridor served for direct access to the machinery and equipment.
 The left side aisle was completely separated from the installations with a partition wall to allow passage for train personnel and passengers, for example, if the locomotive was remotely controlled by a control car and additional passenger cars were attached behind an intermediate locomotive.
-For the same reason, the 1^{st} series had front doors, junction plates and bellows.
+For the same reason, the 1st series had front doors, junction plates and bellows.
 The cooling air was sucked in on one side by low-lying blinds, which were on the side facing away from the passageway.
 This feature later caused considerable problems.
 Above it, as on the other side, were four windows.